icopy-site/awesome/docs/awesome/awesome-cassandra.md

 - [RDBMS to NoSQL](http://www.datastax.com/relational-database-to-nosql) - Your roadmap to understanding whether NoSQL is right for you.
 - [Cassandra Schemas for Beginners (like me)](https://medium.com/@jochasinga/cassandra-schemas-for-beginners-like-me-9714cee9236a) - Great article for new developers to Cassandra.
 - [Cassandra Query Language: CQL vs SQL](https://medium.com/@alexbmeng/cassandra-query-language-cql-vs-sql-7f6ed7706b4c) - Blog post documenting similarities and differences between CQL and SQL.
 - [Real-Time Replication from MySQL to Cassandra](https://planet.mcb.guru/?p=6890) - Demonstration of migrating data from MySQL to Cassandra.
+- [Cassandra Tutorial for Beginners](https://www.guru99.com/cassandra-tutorial.html) - Lesson plan for users just starting out with Cassandra.

 ### Cassandra Data Modeling